MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/security/protected-view.md

 ### Change Protected View behavior in Office 2016

-We recommend that you do not change the default behavior of Protected View.
+We recommend that you don't change the default behavior of Protected View.
 Protected View is an important part of the layered defense strategy in Office 2016, and is designed to work with other security features such as Office File Validation and File Block.
 We understand that some organizations might have to change Protected View settings to suit special security requirements.
 If this applies to you, then you can use these settings to change how Protected View works:

 - Prevent files that are downloaded from the Internet from opening in Protected View.